 Children at Kippax North Primary School in Leeds have made memory boxes, treasure chests, curiosity boxes and picture frames while St John Fisher Catholic Primary School used the boxes to create personal memory boxes for students in honour of their 50th anniversary.
 The boxes, which the children decorated and filled themselves, were then buried in a time capsule.
 Other beneficiaries of our boxes include the Japanese Garden Society and a local craftsman who uses them to create bird houses and bug hotels, to aid garden biodiversity.

-We donate our glass off-cuts to local glass artists Bob and Gael Spishak, who give them a new lease of life as works of art.
-Using their own home studio, the couple melt the glass down and reform it to produce stunning pieces of glass wear.
-Items they create include bowls, decorations and even a Nativity scene, all of which are subsequently either sold in aid of charity or donated to community groups.
+We donate our glass off-cuts to a local glass artist Gael Spishak, who gives them a new lease of life as works of art.
+Using her own home studio, she melts the glass down and reforms it to produce stunning pieces of glass wear.
+Items she creates include bowls, decorations and even a Nativity scene, all of which are subsequently either sold in aid of charity or donated to community groups.

 We are always keen to hear from charities, schools and good causes in the Leeds and Yorkshire areas who may need our help.
 We can’t promise to help everyone but if every business took the time and effort to give back to their local communities then the world would be a much better place.

 Committed to sustainability